paritytech/polkadot/roadmap/implementors-guide/guide.md

   /// The availability period, in blocks, for parathreads.
 Same as the `chain_availability_period`,
   /// but a differing timeout due to differing requirements.
 Must be at least 1. pub thread_availability_period: BlockNumber,
-  /// The amount of blocks ahead to schedule parachains and parathreads. pub scheduling_lookahead: u32,
+  /// The amount of blocks ahead to schedule parathreads. pub scheduling_lookahead: u32,
 }
 ```